 This museum was on the Upper East Side until October 2014 and then moved.

-It reopened May 1 2015, I visited it a few weeks later.
+It reopened on May 1, 2015, and I visited it a few weeks later.

 The history of Whitney Museum